puneet-goel/InfraPilot/README.md

 | `KUBE_TOKEN`             | Service Account bearer token used by InfraPilot to authenticate against the Kubernetes API.                                                        |
 | `CONTAINER_RUNTIME`      | Container runtime used by infrastructure agents.
 Supported values: `docker`, `podman`.                                                             |
 | `CONTAINER_SOCKET`       | Unix socket used to communicate with the container runtime.                                                                                        |

+InfraPilot does not require both Kubernetes and Container Runtime integrations to be configured.

+The runtime environment is determined dynamically during workflow execution based on the task being performed.

+You may configue Kubernetes only or Container Runtime only or Both.

 ---